srinivashappy/ncss/README.md

 Namespace classes
 -----------------

-Consider to pick a unique namespace if you provide a framework to third party applications or generally want to prevent naming conflicts in your project.
+Consider to pick a unique namespace once you provide a framework to third party applications or generally want to prevent naming conflicts inside your project.

 Syntax: <code>.namespace</code>